 4.5 / 5

-Bengal Cat Insurance in New Zealand - What You Need to Know
+Bengal Cat Insurance in Australia - What You Should Know

-All major NZ pet insurance providers - including Cove, PD Insurance, Southern Cross, and Petcover - offer cover for Bengal cats.
-Premiums vary depending on your cat's age, your location, and the level of cover you choose.
-See our full NZ pet insurance comparison for more.
+All major Australian pet insurers - including Bow Wow Meow, RSPCA Pet Insurance, Budget Direct, and Medibank - offer cover for Bengal cats.
+See our full Australian pet insurance comparison for more options.

 Key Breed Facts

 • Lifespan: Average lifespan of 12 - 16 years.
-Health screening by responsible breeders for HCM and PRA can improve outcomes and longevity
+Bengals from breeders who screen for HCM and PRA-b tend to enjoy better long-term health

 Common Health Conditions in Bengal Cats

-Bengals are predisposed to several hereditary and breed-specific conditions.
-Understanding these can help you choose appropriate cover.
+Bengals are predisposed to several hereditary and breed-linked conditions.
+Knowing these helps you select appropriate cover.

 Condition Likelihood Typical Treatment Cost Insurance Coverage Notes